Meghan Markle Sends Subtle Messages by the Clothes She Wears

 Meghan is not the first in the royal family to wear clothes that make statements.
 Since the royal family cannot voice their opinions about politics and causes, they send hidden messages through their outfits.

-Renée Kuo is the managing editor of Debrett's which is the authority on royal etiquette.
+Renée Kuo is the managing editor of Debrett's, which is the authority on royal etiquette.
 She is also the publisher of A-Z of Modern Manners.
 Kuo says the Duchess of Sussex is following in the footsteps of female members of the royal family.
 Kate Middleton did the same when she married Prince William in 2011.
-Now, Meghan and Kate are following the other royals females.
+Now, Meghan and Kate are following the other royal females.

 While they were in Ireland, Meghan wore four different outfits.
-The cost of her entire wardrobe cost a total of $40,189.65.
+The cost of her entire wardrobe came to a total of $40,189.65.

-The green outfit she wore on the first day was the less expensive of the four outfits.
+The green outfit she wore on the first day was the least expensive of the four outfits:

 - First Outfit: $3,702.96